Book Arts Courses

 This course is an introduction to techniques, history, and practice of letterpress printing.
 This course will cover traditional practices such as setting type by hand and press operation and will also introduce image-making techniques using relief printmaking processes.

-Prerequisite(s): BA 101 OR BA 205 OR instructor permission
+Prerequisite(s): BA 101 OR instructor permission

 BA